wacncontent/CustomizeTool/removeCommentOutput/articles/load-balancer/load-balancer-internal-arm-powershell.md

 <properties
-   pageTitle="Get started on Internal load balancer using Azure Resource Manager | Microsoft Azure " description="How to create a Internal load balancer rules, NAT rules, probe for Azure Resource Manager.
+   pageTitle="Get started on Internal load balancer using Azure Resource Manager | Windows Azure " description="How to create a Internal load balancer rules, NAT rules, probe for Azure Resource Manager.
 Step by step showing end to end process to create an Internal load balancer (ILB) resource." services="load-balancer" documentationCenter="na"